 This makes use of a solitary camera that records the entire event and, like audio devices, you have plenty of camera options to choose from.
 Here’s a bit of expert advice on the best streaming camera for a single camera setup.

-For bigger live streaming events, you may choose to integrate a multi-camera setup that deploys several cameras to show different angles of the event.
+For bigger levents, you may choose to integrate a multi-camera live streaming setup that deploys several cameras to show different angles of the event.

 From professional cameras to DSLRs, you can integrate all of them into one stream.
 If you’re confused about how to live stream an event with multiple cameras, check out this guide on YouTube.